oceanum-io/xarray-video/README.rst

 Features
 --------

+* Xarray backend to read video into an xarray dataset
 * Xarray accessor for time and/or space stacked xarray-video
 * zarr codec for efficient compression of video in zarr chunks